 Dispute remains unsettled

-The disagreement stems from events following the Miss Fiji 2025 coronation, when newly crowned titleholder Dr Peggy Ravusiro declined to sign a contract with the Miss Fiji Secretariat, citing concerns about contractual terms and her treatment by organisers.
+The disagreement stems from events following the Miss Fiji 2025 coronation, when the newly crowned titleholder, Dr Peggy Ravusiro, declined to sign a contract with the Miss Fiji Secretariat, citing concerns about the contractual terms and her treatment by the organisers.

-With the Miss Pacific Islands Pageant scheduled to be hosted by Fiji in Nadi next month, and registration deadlines already closed, the Miss Fiji Secretariat appointed Samuels as Fiji’s representative to ensure participation.
+With the MPIP scheduled to be hosted by Fiji in Nadi next month, and registration deadlines already closed, the Miss Fiji Secretariat appointed Samuels as Fiji’s representative to ensure participation.

 Although Ravusiro has publicly wished Samuels well, the contradictory official statements and unresolved contractual issues have left the Fiji situation unsettled, with further developments still possible.